zupo/dotfiles/README.md

 1. Use the official Nix installer for macOS: https://nixos.org/download.html#nix-install-macos

-2. Follow `Install` steps for nix-darwin: https://github.com/LnL7/nix-darwin
+1. Follow `Install` steps for nix-darwin: https://github.com/LnL7/nix-darwin

+1. Another great resource is: https://nixcademy.com/2024/01/15/nix-on-macos/

-3. Get my dotfiles and link them to places where they are used:
+1. Get my dotfiles and link them to places where they are used:

 ```
 $ git clone https://github.com/zupo/dotfiles.git ~/.dotfiles